Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 corals in zanzibar

-The Zanzibar Archipelago has six marine conservation areas, five around Unguja and the Pemba channel, which covers the whole West coast of Pemba Island.
+The Zanzibar Archipelago has six marine conservation areas: five around Unguja and the Pemba Channel, which cover the whole West coast of Pemba Island.

 • Changuu-Bawe Conservation Area (offshore islets of Stone Town)